-Asia Society will honor outstanding leaders in their respective fields whose demonstrated vision, strength, and persistence have earned them global praise and recognition.
+Join distinguished guests from the business, arts, policy and diplomatic communities to celebrate the 90th birthday of John C. Whitehead alongside other outstanding leaders in their respective fields whose demonstrated vision, creativity and leadership have earned them global praise and recognition.

 Reception: 6:30 pm